nasa/SROMPy/docs/example.rst

 Step 2: Construct SROM for the input
 -------------------------------------

-A SROM, :math:`\tilde{K}_s` is now formed to model the random stiffness input, :math:`K_s`, with 𝚂𝚁𝙾𝙼𝙿𝚢.
-The following code initializes the 𝚂𝚁𝙾𝙼 class for a model size of 10 and uses the 𝚘𝚙𝚝𝚒𝚖𝚒𝚣𝚎 function to set the optimal SROM parameters to represent the random spring stiffness:
+A SROM, :math:`\tilde{K}_s` is now formed to model the random stiffness input, :math:`K_s`, with SROMPy.
+The following code initializes the SROM class for a model size of 10 and uses the optimize function to set the optimal SROM parameters to represent the random spring stiffness:

 .. code-block:: python